 The flux is sucked from two flux trays using a vacuum pressure to the main recovery hopper.
 One pinch valve is installed on each tray, so they can open and close each side individually while the vacuum pump is running.
 Because the vacuum pressure can partially close the Pinch Valve from the inside, then AKO recommended piping the same vacuum pressure to the inlet of the Pinch Valve to equalize the pressure.
 See more on using a Pinch Valve with vacuum here.

 The temperature of the welding flux media is normally just above 100’C, and the valve required for the application needed to be abrasion resistant as well as heat resistant.
-Therefore, AKO supplied a Pinch Valve with an EPDM internal rubber sleeve which is rated to 120’C. The EPDM sleeve is also an excellent grade of durable rubber for this application, and like all of AKO’s Pinch Valve Sleeves, it opens & closes in the same eliptical position every time, ensuring a longer service life.
+Therefore, AKO supplied a Pinch Valve for welding flux with an EPDM internal rubber sleeve which is rated to 120’C. The EPDM sleeve is also an excellent grade of durable rubber for this application, and like all of AKO’s Pinch Valve Sleeves, it opens & closes in the same elliptical position every time, ensuring a longer service life.

 Pinch Valve Performance with Welding Flux